unicesi/planner/README.md

 This folder contains the code base for the Eclipse Plug-ins that support the process of finding a Resolution model.
 The implementation includes the representation for the two input models (Quality Configuration and Decision Model), and the plug-in that allows to initiate the process and evaluate the optimun resolution model.

 # Execute
 Download and open the project in Eclipse EMF Mars.
 Run as Eclipse Application and follow the steps described in the user documentation.
+The user documentation is currently in spanish and is linked to the current release.